jeremenichelli/jeremenichelli.github.io/_posts/2017-03-01-react-views-smooth-transitions.md

 }
 ```

 Done!
 Transitioning between views will now be optimized, except when our application first loads.

-Why?
-When trying to figure out the reason, my best guess was that after parsing a big bundle there was a lot of scripting going on, the browser might be handling lots of DOM updates, because well… we use JavaScript to write HTML now and that comes at a cost.
+When trying to figure out the reason, my best guess was that after parsing a big bundle there was a lot of scripting going on.

+The browser could be handling lots of DOM updates, paint and layout recalcs, because well… we use JavaScript to write HTML now and that comes at a cost.

 ### The load event